UgwujaGeorge/truthpact/README.md

 # TruthPact

-TruthPact is a Base Sepolia AI escrow demo.
+TruthPact is a project built for rialo and this is a demo.
 The judge API uses Gemini to evaluate submitted work against the pact prompt, then optionally settles the pact from the configured judge wallet.

 ## Environment